 | Personalisation | Adaptive to your child's level | One pace for the whole group |

 Coaching colleges offer a classroom environment, social motivation, and an experienced teacher in the room.
 Those are genuine advantages for some families.
-But on practice volume, feedback quality, and format realism, the $79 option matches or exceeds what $5,000 buys.
+But on practice volume, feedback quality, and format realism, the low-cost digital option matches or exceeds what $5,000 buys.

 What the NSW Government Says